 Despite all the talk of removing red tape and bureaucracy, personal choice and responsibility are tightly restricted in the Plan by boards and alliances, commissions and panels.
 Government regulation rather than market competition is the chief instrument to contain costs and deliver medical services.
 A standardized health benefit package replaces choice of benefits and the government will aggressively promote managed care, thereby practically limiting personal choice of doctors, and making it even more difficult for Americans to take advantage of new or specialized medical services.
 Moreover, the regional health alliances seem destined in the first instance to pave the way for giant, geographically based health insurance cartels.
 Most likely, public criticism of this will be so great that the unpopular insurance middle-men will in the future be swept away.
 The result?
 Health care eventually will be managed directly by state-run boards or alliances.2) There will be less freedom for doctors and patients.

-Theoretically, patients will have choice of doctor.
+The President says that America's doctors will have more freedom to practice medicine and patients will have freedom to choose their doctors.
+But the ability of every doctor to treat patients according to his or her independent professional opinion will be sharply limited.
+For example, the National Health Board will set national guidelines for determining what treatments can be provided or upgraded in a standard government health insurance package, which treatments are or are not "medically necessary," and even how often approved treatments or tests can be conducted.
+Regional alliances and their approved networks and plans will instruct doctors on what costs they can incur and will enforce official practice guidelines.
+And if doctors are in a fee-for-service plan, it will be fee-for service in name only: state governments and the alliances can tell them what fees to charge.Theoretically, patients will have choice of doctor.
 And the Clinton Administration has included a "point of service" option in the proposed system, enabling Americans to pick doctors outside of their health plans.
 But, as managed care drives out all but one fee-for-service alternative, something the Administration encourages, more and more Americans will be forced into plans that deny them an easy choice of doctor and control access to any specialist.
 Private practice will decline, and is likely to become the last resort of the wealthy.
 To be sure, anyone will have the right to consult any doctor outside the system if they pay for the visit and treatment out of their own pocket.
 But just as any American is free to send their child to Harvard University or Sidwell Friends School, in reality this choice will be the privilege only of the rich and powerful.

 Moreover. if the Clinton Administration is serious about giving all Americans coverage at least as good as that offered by Fortune 500 companies, and yet also serious about driving down the rate of growth of medical spending, then at some point the federal government, either directly or indirectly, must ration medical services.
 This means that the government must either explicitly limit medical services or subtly reduce the availability of such services.
-Unlike the Oregon health reform initiative, which lists and ranks 709 different medical procedures, and will deny access to one that falls "below-the-line" determined by a budget limit, the Clinton Plan is silent on this unpleasant prospect.
+Unlike the Oregon health reform initiative, which lists and ranks 709 different medical procedures, and will deny access to one that falls "below-the-line" determined by a budget limit,3 the Clinton Plan is silent on this unpleasant prospect.
 But with federal government spending caps, explicit denial of services must occur.3) taxes will grow sharply or care will be cut.